akifkeklik/hospital-management-system/README.md

-# Hospital Appointment & Management System 🏥
+# Hospital Management System 🏥

 A modern, robust, and secure Hospital Information Management System (HIMS) built with **Java Spring Boot** and **Next.js**.
 Designed following Clean Architecture and Domain-Driven Design (Lite) principles, it provides a seamless, high-performance experience for patients, doctors, and hospital administrators.